header pic header text

 Can we honestly say that we are "passing the torch" of a spiritual tradition if we have the words wrong, or if we present the words in a manner which is offensive to anyone attending the event?

 In a previous article entitled The Magic of the Accidental Nigun, I've written about the ways that our unfortunate mispronunciation of the "foreign" words in the Dances of Universal Peace can still bring great benefits to us as long as we have a deeply sincere sacred intention as we are using the words.
-For example, a group of white Anglo-Saxon Protestants can happily recite mispronounced (or even nonexistent) Arabic or Sanskrit or Hebrew words, and still derive great benefit due to the sincere sacred intention with which they recite those "wrong" words.
+For example, a group of white Anglo-Saxon Protestants can happily recite mispronounced (or even nonexistent) Arabic or Sanskrit or Hebrew words, and still derive great benefit due to the sincere sacred intention with which they recite those nonsensical words.

 However, the same cannot be said about the troublesome effects of such words upon an appalled native speaker of the "foreign" language, to whom our mispronunciation, or even our usage, of those cherished sacred words may seem to be grossly irreverent and may be utterly intolerable.